 If you have engaged Paul Immigrations, you may reach out to your dedicated specialist to check up on the status.
 Aside from preparing for the application itself, our specialists are also at the ready to assist you with your queries.

-Do note that after submission, it can take approximately four to six months before you receive either a confirmation or a rejection.
+Yes, it can take approximately four to six months before you receive either a confirmation or a rejection.